JooeunAhn/beatsalon/README.md

 Have fun with it and please leave comments on our page!

-We had some difficulties making our project compatible to mobile webapps.(ex. safari/ chrome mobile) If possible, use the site on full screen!
+We had some difficulties making our project compatible to mobile webapps.(ex. safari/ chrome mobile)

+####If possible, use the site on full screen!

-here are some references to the codes we have used:
+Here are some references to the codes we have used:

 https://github.com/jcalazan/youtube-audio-dl

-we have used:
+We have used:

 * Django 1.9
 * Processing